146 Reed St, Warren, MA 01083

-1. Understand the Housing Market
+1. Study the Current Housing Market Closely

 3. Collaborate with a Real Estate Agent